 "Maybe next year I'll start that project, get a different job, end (or start) that relationship - I'm too busy to deal with it right now!"

-We know that self-care is important to living a healthier life in every way.
-It affects every facet of our lives including body, brain and heart functioning.
+We know it is well worth our time to integrate self-care into our daily routine, and makes our lives healthier in every way.
 But our days get so busy so quickly, it seems nearly impossible to give it the time it deserves.
-Every one of us can use wisdom for integrating more consistent self-care into our daily routines, and creating more time for ourselves in general.
+Every one of us can use wisdom for creating more consistent self-care routines, and creating more time for ourselves in general.

 The key is in harnessing the energy of your time, which is the most precious commodity of all.